pminasandra/tracktorlive/DOCS/quickstart.md

 ```

+We will cover how to create an appropriate 'params.json' file later.
 In this example, a TracktorServer handles all the tracking needed,
-and using the print_coords casette, a client handles the response (in this case,
+and using the print_coords casette, a TracktorClient handles the response (in this case,
 the response is simply 'always print the coordinates to a screen').

 [previous](overview.md) | [next](installation.md)